UPDATED for 2019-20 Season

 700bt per person

-Salak Khok Kayak Station can also organise tours up Salak Phet and there are other guides on the eastern side who can be booked via the resorts around the bay.
+Salak Khok Kayak Station can also organise tours up Salak Phet and there are other guides on the eastern side who can be booked via the resorts around the bay – please ask for details, maybe possible with 200bt per person fee.

 For reference, mammals recorded on the island include macaques and langurs, loris and pangolin, muntjac, wild boar and civet with birds varying from kingfishers to swifts, bulbuls to sunbirds, egrets to herons, shikra, eagle and falcon.
 Python and King Cobra amongst other snake species are resident on the island, with monitor lizards and the Koh Chang Rana Frog also part of a rich amphibian and reptile population.
 Dipterocarps, Gum, Fishtail and Rattan Palm are part of the tropical rainforest that covers approximately 75% of the island, with large areas of mangrove, particularly in the bays on the eastern side.